Spider Cupcakes for Halloween

 • Vanilla extract, baking powder, baking soda and salt

 • Cream cheese – this is for the frosting.
 No subs are possible if you want to make cream cheese frosting.
-Same with the other ingredients for the frosting listed below.
+The same applies to the other ingredients for the frosting listed below.

 • Butter – make sure it’s room temp so that it’s easy to beat in with the cream cheese.